lsst-sqre/safir/docs/user-guide/pydantic-redis.rst

    print(Fernet.generate_key().decode())

 Conventionally, you'll store this key in a persistent secret store, such as 1Password or Vault (see the `Phalanx documentation <https://phalanx.lsst.io/developers/add-a-onepassword-secret.html>`__) and then make this key available to your application through an environment variable to your configuration class.
-Then pass the key's value to `~safir.pydanticredis.EncryptedPydanticRedisStorage` with the ``encryption_key`` parameter:
+Then pass the key's value to `~safir.redis.EncryptedPydanticRedisStorage` with the ``encryption_key`` parameter:

 .. code-block:: python

-   from safir.pydanticredis import EncryptedPydanticRedisStorage
+   from safir.redis import EncryptedPydanticRedisStorage

    redis_client = redis.Redis(config.redis_url)
    mymodel_storage = EncryptedPydanticRedisStorage(